Navigating expat finance and the world of “expat financial advisors” is a challenging task!

 Big Banks focus 95% of their attention towards the local market, but they may have an expat sales team that employs expat financial advisors.

-The advisors at these companies will only be able to advise you on their own in-house product range which they cannot deviate away from.
-Big banks build their own products and will have large sales teams focused on selling to as many policies as possible, in order to build up a vast customer base.
+The advisors at these companies will only be able to advise you on their in-house product range, which they cannot deviate from.
+Big banks build their products and will have large sales teams focused on selling to as many policies as possible to build up a vast customer base.

 Multi-Office offshore financial brokerages